 Additionally, memory tech developments like phase-change, spin-torque magnetic, and carbon nanotube will create more choices in capacity and power requirements.
 These innovations will also enable shorter boot and recovery times and increased performance at a lower overall cost.

-The Power to Process
+The Power to Process: 10NM and Interconnected Wafers

 Still, while the storage and retrieval of data are crucial, a server can only perform as well as its CPU.
-Thanks to silicon process geometries at 10 NMMs and lower, 2021 will see the rise of more powerful CPUs than ever.
+Thanks to silicon process geometries at 10 NMs and lower, 2021 will see the rise of more powerful CPUs than ever.
 To serve increased processing demands, we'll see greater CPU counts, more IO lanes and DDR channels, and better-embedded memory options.
-These developments will enable servers to scale up more affordably than ever and industry leaders such as Intel are helping pave the path.
+These developments will enable servers to scale up to more affordably than ever and industry leaders such as Intel are helping pave the path.

 And in addition to better connectivity to the CPU, the structure within it is also improving.
 Traditionally one monolithic die has been used to connect multiple chips inside the CPU.
 Moving forward, chip builders are using smaller, interconnected wafers to allow for increased processing power, reduced cost, and little to no latency or bandwidth sacrifice.